 Mukhtiar Singh enjoys a broad employment and commercial practice with a strong client base in London and Kent.
 He has a particular focus on cases involving whistleblowing; discrimination; and business and commercial ethics.

-Since 2017, Mukhtiar has been recommended in Chambers UK Bar Guide for his employment work.
+Mukhtiar is ranked in employment by Chambers & Partners and the Legal 500.
 His depth of knowledge of employment law, coupled with over twenty-five years’ experience in employment relations, enables him to provide sound advice and practical solutions.

 Mukhtiar has a particular interest in whistleblowing and discrimination disputes.
 Cases involving financial services and healthcare workers often call upon his experience with regulatory matters.
 He has dealt with numerous cases involving the effects of Covid-19, including furlough, redundancy and health & safety detriment and dismissal.

 He is instructed in cases that overlap with his commercial practice, including shareholder prejudice; breach of director duties; breach of confidentiality; restraint of trade; partnership disputes; and pay bonus claims, in particular bonuses.

 Mukhtiar is now a voluntary member of the Legal Support Network for Protect, the whistleblowing charity (formerly Public Concern at Work).
 As a member of its Legal Support Network, he provides advice and representation, particularly on complex cases; and advises and shares good practice in order to develop policy.

 - Mehdinejad v Royal Mail Case No: 2204261/2019 (2020).
 Disability harassment claim, including an award of aggravated damages, where the claimant suffered from ADHD, dyslexia and dyspraxia.
 The client said Mukhtiar “understood my needs as a disabled claimant… this was critical to success”.
 Press coverage can be found here.